markhunte/Discourse-Forum----Latest-Post-iOS-Widget/README.md

 Change to true if you need/want to remove the first entry.
 This may be because it is a Sticky "About category entry"

 ---

+Change these constants to point to the latest json url.